 The constitution prohibits religious groups from “involvement in organizational activities aimed at inciting ethnic, racial, or religious hatred.”
 A conviction for inciting ethnic, racial, or religious hatred may lead to a prison term of three to eight years, while a conviction for creating an organization aimed at inciting ethnic, racial, or religious hatred may lead to a term of five to 10 years.
 Conviction for murder committed on the grounds of religious hatred is punishable by life imprisonment.

-The law mandates separate prison facilities for prisoners convicted of terrorism and extremism, and it strips the citizenship of any Kyrgyz national convicted of those offenses.
+The law mandates separate prison facilities for prisoners convicted of terrorism and extremism, and it allows for stripping the citizenship of any Kyrgyz national found to have trained to acquire skills to commit terrorist or extremist crimes outside the country.
 The law defines “extremist activity” as including the violent overthrow of the constitutional order; undermining the security of the country; violence or inciting violence on racial, national, or religious grounds; propagating the symbols or paraphernalia of an extremist organization; carrying out mass riots or vandalism based on ideological, political, racial, national, or religious hatred or enmity; and hate speech or hostility toward any social group.

 According to the law, only individuals representing registered religious organizations may conduct missionary activity.
-If a foreign missionary represents an organization approved by the SCRA, the individual foreign missionary must apply for a visa with the Ministry of Foreign Affairs.
+If a foreign missionary represents an organization approved by the SCRA, the individual must apply for a visa with the Ministry of Foreign Affairs.
 Visas are valid for up to one year, and a missionary is allowed to work three consecutive years in the country.
-All religious foreign entities, including missionaries, must operate within these restrictions and must reregister annually.
+All foreign religious entities, including missionaries, must operate within these restrictions and must reregister annually.
 Representatives of religious groups acting inconsistently with the law may be fined or deported.
-Violations of the law may result in fines in the amount of 1,000 soms ($14), and deportation in the case of foreign missionaries.
+Violations of the law may result in fines of 1,000 som ($14), and deportation in the case of foreign missionaries.